Align San Diego Family Chiropractic

 System Architecture

-The system coordinates 10+ external services through 53 API routes.
+The system coordinates 12+ external services through 34 API routes.
+When content publishes in Sanity, the revalidation webhook invalidates caches and fires IndexNow submissions to Bing — search engines learn about changes in seconds, not days.
 The core architectural principle: every form submission passes through the same security pipeline (honeypot → rate limit → geo-block → validate → process) regardless of which integration it triggers downstream.

 Sanity v5 with TypeGen, GROQ, Visual Editing